Stepping Up for Healthy Communities

 Bridge of Life trained 300+ dialysis clinicians and technicians who provide treatment to thousands of dialysis patients worldwide.

-DaVita teammates and family members gave their
+In 2024, more than 7,800 DaVita teammates and family members gave their

 time and talents to Bridge of Life